fs-15/fs-15/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles, twists and notes in it on my Tumblr at [bedebah-kata](https://bedebah-kata.tumblr) See you on Tumblr.
+Apart from coding, I also maintain a blog - you can find my articles, twists and notes in it on my Tumblr at [bedebah-kata](https://bedebah-kata.tumblr.com).

 ## About
 - 🏠 I'm live in West Jakarta